ibm-cloud-docs/monitoring/iam_work.md

 * View details of a service instance
 * Create a service ID

+As a **Devops user**, you must have permissions to run the following platform actions:

+* Provision a service instance
+* Delete a service instance
+* View details of a service instance
+* Create a service ID

+## Granting permissions to a user to become an administrator of the service in the {{site.data.keyword.Bluemix_notm}} account
+{: #admin_account}

-Therefore, to grant a user administrator role to manage the service in the account, the user must have an IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Administrator**.
+To grant a user administrator role to manage the service in the account, the user must have an IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Administrator**.
 You must assign this user access to an individual resource in the account.

 Complete the following steps to assign a user administrator role to the IBM Cloud Monitoring with Sysdig service in the account: